-Students taking the BA in Religion with a Theology Emphasis are not required to have a separate minor due to the additional requirements of the preseminary track.
-Students taking the BA in Religion with a Religious Studies Emphasis must choose one or more minors offered by Weimar Institute in order to complete their degree.
+Students taking the BA in Religion with a Theology Emphasis are not required to have a separate minor due to the additional requirements of the pre-seminary track.
+Students taking the BA in Religion with a Religious Studies Emphasis must take the Health Ministry Minor.

-Both the Theology Emphasis and the Religious Studies Emphasis of the BA in Religion include the 9 credits of Religion classes which are part of the General Education requirement for all students (indicated by parentheses around the number of credits for these classes on the next page).
+The Theology Emphasis, Religious Studies Emphasis, and Worship Studies Emphasis of the BA in Religion include the 9 credits of Religion classes which are part of the General Education requirement for all students (indicated by parentheses around the number of credits for these classes on the next page).
 In addition, Religion majors must take RELP 308, Biblical Preaching and Homiletics to satisfy the speech portion of the General Education Requirement (see below).
 Students in this program would also need to take the 49 credits of other classes that are listed as General Education requirements, along with sufficient electives to amount to the 120 total credits needed for graduation.